artificialsolutions/tie-api-example-telegram/README.md

     ```

 ### Start chatting with the bot.
-Go back to Telegram and add bot's `user_name` you created previously, as a contact.
+Go back to Telegram and add the bot's `user_name` you created previously, as a contact.
 That's it!
 Your bot should now be available in Telegram and responding to messages that are sent to it.